Pain Tracker App Privacy Policy v.1.4

 What Data We Collect

-MigraineBot does not collect any unnecessary personal information.
+Pain Tracker App does not collect any unnecessary personal information.
 For example, we do not ask for your real name, address (except as required for contact if you provide it), or payment information (the app is free to use).
 We also do not intentionally collect any data from your device beyond what is listed above.

 How We Use Your Data